 Rhubarb is a perennial garden dweller, and we look forward to its appearance each spring.
 But, did you know, that the rhubarb leaves, themselves, are poisonous?
-They contain high levels of a toxic compound called oxalyic acid.
-So, although those leaves may look temptingly like beet tops, or Swiss chard, please refrain from eating them.
+They contain high levels of a toxic compound called oxalic acid.
+So, although those leaves may look temptingly like beet tops or Swiss chard, please refrain from eating them.

 More About Rhubarb

 Did you know Rhubarb is not really a fruit, but actually a vegetable?
 Like many produce items, how we use them determines whether we think of them as veggies, or as fruits.
 For more facts about rhubarb, check out Four Things You Didn’t Know About Rhubarb

 Keep Rhubarb in the Freezer To Enjoy all Year

 A couple of posts ago, I made strawberry rhubarb muffins.
 I’ve been wanting to use rhubarb again while it’s still in season and growing like crazy.
 But, rhubarb is easy to freeze.
 Just cut the stalks into 2-inch pieces.
 Spread the pieces on a parchment-lined baking sheet and freeze until firm.
 Then transfer to airtight containers and freeze for up to a year.
 So if you have a surplus, or just want a winter treat, you can still make this rhubarb jam any time of year.
 Or even these delicious Rhubarb Blueberry Oatmeal Bars